 The M24 is a .45 caliber handgun used by the United States military.
-An upgrade of Heckler and Koch’s Mk23, the M24 is the standard issue handgun for Marine Vent Infiltration Specialists, or “Vent Rats”, some of whom choose to carry it as a primary weapon when infiltrating ventilation systems, fitted with an optional suppressor.
-It is also an option for Special Forces operators; Mark Drake and Trevor Wierzbowski of the 9th Regiment’s Reconnaissance In Force Team 1 both carried M24s, although Drake eventually returned his in favor of a Zastava M88A he captured in Romania.
+An upgrade of Heckler and Koch’s Mk23, the M24 is the standard-issue handgun for Marine Vent Infiltration Specialists, or “Vent Rats”, some of whom choose to carry it as a primary weapon when infiltrating ventilation systems, fitted with an optional suppressor.
+It is also an option for other Special Forces operators; Mark Drake and Trevor Wierzbowski of the 9th Regiment’s Reconnaissance In Force Team 1 both carried M24s, although Drake eventually returned his in favor of a Zastava M88A he captured in Romania.

 |Weapon Designation:||Pistol, .45 Caliber, Semiautomatic, M24|